twinlogix/typetta/docs/chapters/advanced/multi-tenancy.md

 ## Partitioning

 Using the middlewares mechanism, Typetta offers fully automatic management of the multi-tenancy scenario via partitioning.
-Here is an example of how to configure a ``EntityManager``:
+Here is an example of how to configure an ``EntityManager``:

 ```typescript
 const entityManager = new EntityManager({